 We are committed to making this website accessible for people with disabilities.
 If you need assistance accessing any content, please email our website accessibility manager or call (616) 254-6556.

 To comply with the Americans with Disabilities Act and the 1973 Rehabilitation Act, Grandville Public Schools makes its website more accessible to people with disabilities through a variety of techniques.
-We use alternative text with photos and images, tags within PDFs, closed captions for videos embedded on the site, and a consistent page structure and headline hierarchy.1 Our website accessibility manager has attended training by the Office of Civil Rights and has identified the REMC 8 Director as a resource for ongoing training.
-The Board of Education's complete web accessibility policy will be posted on NEOLA in January 2017.
+We use alternative text with photos and images, tags within PDFs, closed captions for videos embedded on the site, and a consistent page structure and headline hierarchy.1 Our website accessibility manager has attended training by the Office of Civil Rights and all principals have attended special training.
+The Board of Education's complete web accessibility policy can be found on NEOLA.

-We check the site with the WAVE evaluation tool, and we provide feedback to our web host when special coding needs to be updated.2 Our web host, Edlio, issued a statement in November 2016, saying it performed an audit of its active websites, is correcting all platform errors, and "is committed to providing a platform that meets Section 508 requirements and Level A conformance to WCAG 2.0."
+We check the site with WAVE and Monsido's software, and we provide feedback to our web host when special coding needs to be updated.2,3 Our web host, Edlio, is correcting all platform errors, and states it "is committed to providing a platform that meets Section 508 requirements and Level A conformance to WCAG 2.0."

 Our procurement strategy also reflects our commitment to making technology accessible for people with disabilities.
 Priority is given to ADA-compliant products that have been proven to be accessible through field testing.